nikos-alexandris/ic/README.md

 - [X] Parse functional programs as shown in `prog.fl`
 - [X] Peform error checking on the functional program (undefined variables, wrong argument arities, definition of nullary variable `result`, etc.)
 - [X] Handle function local arguments in the functional source program
-- [X] Transform the functional program to a high level intermediate representation
+- [X] Transform the functional program to a typed intermediate representation
-- [X] Transform the HIR to the equivalent intensional program
+- [X] Transform the typed program to the equivalent intensional program
 - [X] Compile the intensional program to C
-- [X] Don't require the user to compile and link the generated code; do it automatically
+- [X] Compile and link the generated C program with the runtime library
-- [ ] Compiler code is 💩 needs cleanup/simplification

 ### Runtime

-- [X] LARs (Only heap allocated, will change if types are added to the language)
+- [X] LARs (Only heap allocated, will change when strictness analysis is added)
 - [X] Garbage Collection (Currently mark and sweep - pretty slow should be improved)

 ## Dependencies